corcor27/Introduction_to_machine_learning_in_R/_episodes/01-introduction.md

 ## Garbage In = Garbage Out

-There is a classic expression in Computer Science, "Garbage In = Garbage Out".
-This means that if the input data we use is garbage then the ouput will be too.
-If for instance we try to get a machine learning system to find a link between two unlinked variables then it might still come up with a model that attempts this, but the output will be meaningless.
+In Computer Science, there's a well-known saying: "Garbage In = Garbage Out."
+This adage highlights the principle that if the input data provided is of poor quality or irrelevant, the resulting output will likely be similarly flawed.
+For example, if we attempt to train a machine learning system to establish a correlation between two variables that are fundamentally unrelated, the model may still generate a semblance of a connection, but the output will lack meaningful significance.
+This is often apparent when the model's output appears erratic or seemingly random.

 ## Bias or lacking training data

-Input data may also be lacking enough diversity to cover all examples.
-Due to how the data was obtained there might be biases in it that are then reflected in the ML system.
-For example if we collect data on crime reporting it could be biased towards wealthier areas where crimes are more likely to be reported.
-Historical data might not cover enough history.
+The input data may also lack sufficient diversity to encompass all potential scenarios.
+Biases present in the data collection process can subsequently manifest in the machine learning system.
+For instance, if data on crime reporting is gathered, it may skew towards wealthier areas where incidents are more likely to be reported.
+Historical data might be inadequate in terms of coverage or relevance to the specific context being analysed.
+For example, imagine creating a model to transcribe written text from historical documents.
+If the model is trained solely on documents from the 1950s to 2000, it may perform well when tested on similar samples from that era.
+However, testing the model on pre-1950s material might yield poor results because handwriting styles and language usage evolve over time.

 ## Extrapolation

-We can only make reliable predictions about data which is in the same range as our training data.
-If we try to extrapolate beyond what was covered in the training data we'll probably get wrong answers.
+We can only confidently forecast outcomes for data that falls within the range of our training data.
+When attempting to extrapolate beyond the scope of our training data, it's likely that our predictions will be inaccurate.
+An easy way to see this is to plot your training data based on it features along with the sample you want to analyse.
+If the sample is no where near your data then you could consider this sample an outlier.

 ## Over fitting

 Sometimes ML algorithms become over trained to their training data and struggle to work when presented with real data.
-In some cases it best not to train too many times.
+Meaning that the model has focused too much on certain characteristics that determine said task, but these may not be applicable when it is used to predict on the test set.
+This again results in some random predictions.
+Therefore, its critical not to over train (train for too long) your model.

 ## Inability to explain answers

 Many machine learning techniques will give us an answer given some input data even if that answer is wrong.
 Most are unable to explain any kind of logic in arriving at that answer.
 This can make diagnosing and even detecting problems with them difficult.

-> ## Where have you encountered machine learning already?
->
-> Discuss with the person next to you:
->
-> 1. Where have I seen machine learning in use?
-> 2. What kind of input data does that machine learning system use to make predictions/classifications?
-> 3. Is there any evidence that your interaction with the system contributes to further training?
-> 4. Do you have any examples of the system failing?
->
-> Write your answers into the etherpad.
-{: .challenge}

 {% include links.md %}